Interview

 — I ask that we continue to grow and have the ambition to do things better every day.

 The morning program hosted by Ricard Ustrell relies more on external production and therefore has higher direct costs than that of his predecessor, Laura Rosel.
-However, at the time of Rosel's departure, the show had 283,000 fewer listeners than Jordi Basté on RAC1, while in the latest EGM survey this summer...
-The morning of Catalunya Ràdio It increased the gap to 268,000 followers.
-Do you think it was a successful move?
+However, when Rosel left, her show was 268,000 listeners behind Jordi Basté on RAC1, while in the latest EGM survey this summer, the gap between The morning of Catalunya Ràdio and The world on RAC1 It had 283,000 followers.
+Do you think it was a good bet?

 — We believe that, within the growing consumption of Catalan-language radio, our growth rate is significant.
 And that we are becoming more influential.